I’m writing while listening to music by someone who killed himself.

 I have a friend whom I have told, “The morning I decide to kill myself, you’re the one I’m going to call.”

 If reading that just made you horribly uncomfortable, I’m sorry, but I really don’t care (I’m sorry that I don’t care?
 Guess that’s what “Sorry, not sorry” means).
 I’m not making the same mistake again, ever, and to me that means helping others by talking about it.
-If being more open saves a life, I’m willing for you to be uncomfortable and me to be embarrassed.
+If being more open saves a life, I’m willing for you to be uncomfortable and for me to be embarrassed.
 I’m even willing to have people be awkward around me or, if necessary, lose friendships.
+Those are costs, but saving a life matters more.
+You want to know a high cost?
+Waking up to find out your friend killed himself.
 I’m not exactly sure why God put me here, but I’m pretty sure it wasn’t to make you comfortable.
 Or if it was, I suck at it.

 Do what you can, while you can.
 You don’t know what you’ll wake up to tomorrow.